BrendanMulcahy/brendanmulcahy.github.com/_posts/2024-11-30-the-great-learning-agents.md

 Gamers have Fun when they are doing playful learning.
 This is true happiness.
 Gamers are learners: good gamers are good learners.
 What is Fun is different for every gamer, but a lot of gamers are similar enough that we can make games for the masses.
 Playful games create a safe space for all gamers to learn at their own pace.
-Fun exists in the balance between fear and boredom.
-If the game is too hard for the gamer, the gamer will revolt in fear.
+Fun exists in the balance between frustration and boredom.
+If the game is too hard for the gamer, the gamer will revolt in frustration.
 If the game is too easy, the gamer will get bored and find another game to play.

-Sometimes gamers can even make their own games with the games we create.
+Sometimes gamers can even
+make their own games with the games we create.
 The following are all metagames we’ve seen
 before: speedrunning, leaderboards, and even writing the game’s wiki.